Matzah ball: Preparation

 Schmaltz (chicken fat) imparts a distinctive flavour, but many modern cooks prefer vegetable oils or margarine.
 The use of butter, while otherwise suitable, violates the Jewish law of kashrut prohibiting consumption of milk and meat products together, if the balls are eaten with chicken soup.
 A pareve variant uses vegetable broth as the soup base.
 The balls are dropped into a pot of salted boiling water or soup, then the heat turned down to a simmer and a lid placed on the pot.
 The balls swell during the cooking time of 20 to 30 minutes.
-Adding kosher baking powder for lightness is permissible, even for Passover.
+Adding kosher baking powder for lightness is permissible, even for Passover (provided that one is not observant of prohibitions of gebrocht).

 While the recipe is simple, there are also ready matzah ball mixes, typically to be added to beaten egg.